Lynnesbian/OldFediBooks/MANUAL.md

 ## Caveats
  - The bots can only post if the computer FediBooks is running on is online.
 If you put the computer FediBooks is running on into sleep mode, it will stop posting until the computer is woken up.
 FediBooks will not reply when mentioned while the computer is asleep, and it will not reply to the mentions it missed after the computer wakes up.

+## Permissions
+This section aims to explain why FediBooks requests the account permissions it does.
+### Mastodon and Pleroma
+ - read:accounts - needed to get account info
+ - read:follows - in future, it will be possible to add sources by following accounts from the bot account
+ - read:notifications - so the bot can receive replies
+ - read:statuses - read replies
+ - write:media - eventually the bots will be able to post images/videos
+ - write:statuses - to post

 ## The User Interface (UI)
 FediBooks provides a robust, intuitive graphical user interface (GUI) to aid the user in creating and maintaining their bot(s).
 No knowledge of the command line is required to use FediBooks, although there are some optional features that make use of it.
 This section of the manual will explain the UI in greater detail.